 They are also naturally disease-resistant, making them an ideal choice for free-range operations.
 Turkey chickens produce eggs as well as meat, and they can be processed in the same way that regular chickens are.
 As with any poultry, however, it is important to take proper precautions when handling turkey chicken meat or eggs.

 Turkey chickens are becoming increasingly popular among poultry farmers and home gardeners alike.
 It is a popular meat for holidays, such as Thanksgiving and Christmas, in many countries.
-The turkey is traditionally roasted or smoked but can also be cooked in a variety of other ways including baking, braising, grilling, and barbecuing.
+The turkey is traditionally roasted or smoked but can also be cooked in various other ways including baking, braising, grilling, and barbecuing.
 In addition to being a popular meat, turkey is also used in many recipes, including soups and stews.

-Is Turkey Halal For Muslims?
+Is Turkey Halal in Islam?

 By following these guidelines, Muslims can have peace of mind when purchasing turkey meat, knowing that it is permissible for them to consume and enjoy.